Toukun/toukun-minecraft/README.md

 If you want to let your friend into your super secret base, a custom crafting recipe will let you copy an Attuned Portal Stone onto a regular Portal Stone.
 ### Quests
 Ever wanted to get rewarded for all your hard work?
 Introducing the Quest Block and Quests!
 Once completed, Quest items can be used to grant you generous rewards!
+### Party System
+You're strong alone, but even stronger together!
+Featuring a fully realized Party System, play with your friends and join them anywhere in the world!
+See their current status in a small compact GUI.
+Players in the same party are also assigned to a team and have Friendly Fire turned off!

 ## Roadmap
 There is a broad roadmap for the mod to keep you in the know for what's coming.